 Alternatively, you can compost the scraps!

-How to Easily Peel Your Garlic
+How I Easily Peel Garlic

 The garlic can remain whole, but we do want to remove those paper-thin outer layers.